-The Mango Tree has funded projects that support around 5,000 parents and guardians of orphans and young people in Kenya and Malawi to assist them in developing more diverse and sustainable livelihoods.
-These include tangerine tree production, goat breeding, community aquaculture, mango tree grafting, cassava, maize and banana production.
+We are supporting around 5,000 families in Kenya, Tanzania and Malawi, assisting them in developing more diverse and sustainable livelihoods.
+These include tangerine tree production, goat breeding, community aquaculture, bee-keeping, mango tree grafting, cassava, maize and banana production, water projects and agricultural and livestock cooperatives.
 These projects are enabling those families most at risk of remaining trapped in poverty to expand farm production, trial new seed varieties and appropriate technology, and gain more agricultural and animal husbandry knowledge.
-This has led to greater crop yields and more farm surplus, improving household food security and family nutrition.
+This has led to greater crop yields and more farm surplus, improving household food security and family nutrition, and stronger resilience against the impacts of climate change.

 Project Highlights